 You must first complete a qualifying survey to be eligible for the real one.
 Don’t worry if you don’t pass.
 PointClub still awards you some disqualification points for your time.

-You can expect to earn anywhere from 200 to 2,000 per survey, but the lead time can be a few weeks before points are rewarded to you.
-The points are more than what you’d get from other survey sites, but the wait time is very unusual.
+You can expect to earn anywhere from 200 to 2,000 points for completing online survey.
+The points are more than what you’d get from other survey sites, but the wait time is longer then other sites.
 A typical survey will take you from 5 to 30 minutes, as well.